Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

-To study the relationship between the dynamic characteristics of the device and the event frequency spectrum, Figure \ref{FRFevents} presents the comparison of FRFs of six optimal designs and the Fourier acceleration spectrum of their respective event for the three design scenarios.
-Six optimal designs are identified in Figure \ref{ShapeOpt} with the purpose to be compared, which correspond to events 2, 113, 304, 384, 781 and 718.
+The results in Figure \ref{ShapeOpt} present high variability with respect to the natural frequency.
+This is explained by the differences in the spectral characteristics of the events.
+Figure \ref{FRFevents} presents the comparison of FRFs of six optimal designs and the Fourier acceleration spectrum of their respective event for the three design scenarios.
+The six optimal designs are identified in Figure \ref{ShapeOpt} with the purpose to be compared, which correspond to events 2, 113, 304, 384, 781 and 718.
 First, note that the fundamental frequency of the piezoelectric devices is tuned with the predominant frequency of the acceleration spectrum.
-However, the acceleration peak is not always the one with the highest amplitude, such as the events 781 and 718 where the devices' fundamental frequency is tuned with the widest acceleration spectrum peak.
-Also, it is important to mention that there is consistency between the optimal FRFs for the three design scenarios, since the fundamental frequencies coincide in the six studied events.
+However, the acceleration peak is not always the one with the highest amplitude, such as the ones in events 781 and 718 where the devices' fundamental frequency is tuned with the widest acceleration spectrum peak.
+Also, it is important to mention that there is consistency between the optimal FRFs for the three design scenarios since the fundamental frequencies coincide in the six studied events.

-Note that optimal designs within the grey line are those who generate the higher energy from their first vibration mode.
-This is valid for all PEHs in Designs 1 and 2.
-In this sense, there is consistency in these results, meaning that, by grouping the optimal designs around some key frequency, the corresponding events share frequency characteristics.
-Figure \ref{FRFevents3} presents the Fourier spectra of the events associated with PEH design around the 2 Hz, which are identified by a rectangle in Figure \ref{ShapeOpt}-a and \ref{ShapeOpt}-b.
-As expected, it is seen that the predominated frequency is around 2 Hz, the same as the natural frequency of the optimal harvesters.